Turning spaces into oases

 Minimalism as Freedom.
 As art of living.
 Design.
 Poetry.
 Breathing space.
 Climate Urgency.
 Holding womb.
 Verb.
 Flow…

 I call it SOOTHING MINIMALISM.

-If simplicity speaks to you, email Breathe@Satyamayi.co to book a consultation and I will take you and your home into this realm called Soothing Minimalism.
-We will meet, have a cup of tea and come up with a personalized approach to declutter, simplify and enrich your life.
+If free space and simple aesthetics speak to you, email Breathe@Satyamayi.co to book a consultation and I will take you and your home into this realm called Soothing Minimalism.
+We will meet, have a cup of tea and come up with a personalized approach to declutter, simplify and hygge your life.

-COMPASSION ALERT: Minimalism will not solve your existential crisis, you still have to look inside and deal with your shadows and the essential questions such as, ”What is life?” and ”Who am I?”.
-Please do not use Minimalism as yet another label identity that makes you entitled or superior to other human beings who did not choose minimalism.
+EMPATHY INCLUDED: Let us not use Minimalism as yet another label identity that makes us entitled or superior to other human beings who did not choose minimalism.